evangelions/v-steam-URL-checker/README.md

 # Steam ID Checker

-This is a command-line tool written in Go that allows you to check the availability of Steam IDs. script template made by @yTax with modifications made by me
+This is a command-line tool written in Go that allows you to check the availability of Steam IDs. script template made by @yTax with modifications made by me.

 ## Features

 - **Check Steam ID availability**: Check if a Steam ID is available or already claimed.